Why We Measure the Silt Content from the Sand?

 Induction of Silt Content

-The sand caused to a building site or other works may contain an amount of moisture, which will cause it, when loosely filled to a container, to occupy a large volume than it would occupy if dry.
+The sand brought to a building site or other works may contain an amount of moisture, which can influence the silt content of sand, which will cause it, when loosely filled to a container, to occupy a large volume than it would occupy if dry.

 If the sand is measured by loose volume, it’s necessary in such a case to increase the measured volume of the sand, so that the amount of sand put to the concrete might be the amount intended for the nominal mix used (based on dry sand).